Brighton & Hove Recovery College

 The Buddy Service

 We offer a Buddy Service for students who require extra support.
-Our trained Buddies support can support students outside of the Zoom sessions, enabling them to overcome barriers and improve their confidence and self-esteem.
+Our trained Buddies support can support students outside of the Microsoft Teams sessions, enabling them to overcome barriers and improve their confidence and self-esteem.
 Buddies can arrange to speak with students pre and post online sessions, to:

-- Practice how to access the online sessions via Zoom
+- Practice how to access the online sessions via Microsoft Teams

 - Engage with online activities